Anti-Aging Facial Treatment – Ultherapy vs Thermage..Showdown!!

 • Depth of penetration

 Each of these treatments uses a different method to heat underlying layers of the dermis.
-Thermage uses monpolar radiofrequency.
+Thermage uses monopolar radiofrequency.
 This creates an electrical current, which is resisted by the deeper dermis tissues.
 The result is that heat is built up in the dermis and new collagen develops.
 Over a time period of three to six months, the skin tightens and appears plumper.
-On the flip side, Ulthera uses micro-focused ultrasound energy to heat the skin in specific area but at much greater depth than Thermage.
+On the flip side, Ulthera uses micro-focused ultrasound energy to heat the skin in a specific area but at much greater depth than Thermage.

 When it comes to the pain factor, Ultherapy is typically less painful.
 Often, pain meds or anti-anxiety meds are prescribed to help reduce pain.
-There is moderate pain with Thermage treatments too, but methods are used to reduce the pain.
-Vibrational elements are used to trick the nerve fiber that sense pain, and ice sprays are used to cool the surface of the skin.
-In addition, most doctors give patients an injection like toradol to help reduce discomfort.
+There is a moderate pain with Thermage treatments too, but methods are used to reduce the pain.
+Vibrational elements are used to trick the nerve fiber that sense pain and ice sprays are used to cool the surface of the skin.
+In addition, most doctors give patients an injection like Toradol to help reduce discomfort.

 There is no downtime with Ultherapy treatments.
 Mild redness and swelling tend to dissipate within several hours after treatment.
 Knowing the similarities and differences between Ultherapy and Thermage will help you determine which cosmetic skin treatment is the best choice for your needs.

 As a matter of fact, P. Alexander Ataii M.D. has provided well over 3,000 procedures to treat scars, lines, wrinkles, sagging skin and stretch marks.